 UN Specialized Agencies

-The Specialized Agencies are autonomous intergovernmental organizations.
-They are brought into relationship with the United Nations through special agreements concluded by the United Nations Economic and Social Council (ECOSOC) in accordance with the Charter (art.
-57 & 63).
+United Nations Specialized Agencies are autonomous intergovernmental organizations.
+They are brought into relationship with the United Nations through special agreements concluded by the United Nations Economic and Social Council (ECOSOC) in accordance with the UN Charter, articles 57 and 63.
 They carry out various functions on behalf of the UN and have their own headquarters.

 Activities